ashusao/ST-SampleNet/README.md

 # Spatially Constrained Transformer with Efficient Global Relation Modelling

 ## Description
-This repository is the implementation of the project "Spatially Constrained Transformer with Efficient Global Relation Modelling" by Ashutosh Sao and Simon Gottschalk.
+This repository is the implementation of the paper "**Spatially Constrained Transformer with Efficient Global Relation Modelling**" by Ashutosh Sao and Simon Gottschalk.

 ![ST-SampleNet](images/Architecture.png)